-You can have so much fun with these, letting the kids make their own with a selection of toppings.
+You can have so much fun with these!
+Let the kids make their own with a selection of toppings.

-I would even cut out some ham or pepperoni with a star cutter to make it extra special!
+You can even cut out some ham or pepperoni with a star cutter to make it extra special.

 Piping the filling is really worth the extra effort to make these look restaurant and Instagram-worthy if you have the time.